Kranj: Second World War

 During the Second World War, Kranj, along with the rest of northern Slovenia, was annexed by Nazi Germany.
 The German authorities dismantled the Jugo-Češka textile works, replacing the machinery with equipment to produce aircraft.
 On 21 March 1944, German forces discovered several communist activists and functionaries at the Šorli Mill in Rupa in the northern part of the town, where military supplies for the Partisans were being stored.
 Three of the men at the mill were killed and the German forces then burned the mill.

 Mass grave

 Kranj is the site of a mass grave from the period immediately after the Second World War.
 The Planina Mass Grave (Grobišče Planina) is located in a small woods in a field near the city cemetery.
 It contains the remains of an undetermined number of people murdered after the war; the victims may be German prisoners of war, Home Guard soldiers repatriated from Austria, or Slovene civilians from Kranj and the surrounding area.

 Economy

-Kranj is an industrial city.
+Kranj is a mainly industrial city with significant electronics and rubber industries.
 It experienced a wave of deindustrialisation with many of its factories going bankrupt following independence in 1991, leaving behind several brownfields.
 In recent years, its manufacturing sector has become more based around highly-competitive export-oriented industries.
 Major industrial companies operating in Kranj include Goodyear (under their subsidiary Goodyear Dunlop Sava), Iskratel and Hidria.